oracle/macaron/docs/source/pages/using.rst

 .. code-block:: shell

-  ./run_macaron.sh analyze -purl pkg:maven/private.apache.maven/maven@4.0.0-alpha-1-SNAPSHOT?type=pom -sbom <path_to_sbom> --deps-depth=1
+  ./run_macaron.sh analyze -purl pkg:maven/private.apache.maven/maven@4.0.0-alpha-1-SNAPSHOT?type=pom -sbom <path_to_sbom> --deps-depth=inf

 Where ``path_to_sbom`` is the path to the SBOM you want to use.